Standard Libraries

 SetOriginSend

-func SetOriginSend(sent std.Coins)
+func SetOriginSend(sent chain.Coins)

 Sets the sent & spent coins for the current context.